kunalspathak/SVE_dotnet/docs/SME.md

 - `z8~z23` and `p4~p15` are saved/restored before streaming mode state changes.
 The incurs significant performance penalty and hence changing streaming state frequently is not advisable.

-## .NET Runtime use cases
+## .NET Runtime Use Cases

-SME is suitable for a number of PC/laptop use cases.

-- Accelerate Tensor for matrix manipulation.
-These could be simplified by using `ZA` in SME.
+The Scalable Matrix Extension (SME) is well-suited for various PC and laptop use cases, particularly those involving matrix-heavy computations and AI workloads.
+Below are the primary use cases:

+- **Tensor Acceleration for Matrix Manipulation**: SME can simplify and accelerate tensor operations by utilizing the `ZA` storage for efficient matrix manipulation.

-- Acceleration for existing SVE routines: Arm hardware today is restricted to 128bits.
-SME implementations generlaly implement wider vector lengths.
-Any routines written in SVE could be easily modified to run in streaming mode.
-This assumes the routine only uses APIs valid in streaming mode.
-This would give a performance boost due to the wider vector lengths.
+- **Enhancing SVE Routines**: While current Arm hardware is limited to 128-bit vector lengths, SME implementations often support wider vector lengths.
+Existing routines written in SVE can be modified to run in Streaming Mode, provided they only use APIs valid in this mode.
+Wider vector lengths in SME provide a significant performance boost.

-- Other AI inference
+- **AI Inference Workloads**: SME is ideal for accelerating AI inference tasks that rely heavily on matrix operations.

-- Any other workloads requiring large matrix manipulation, e.g. in [Tensor SDK](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.tensors.tensor-1?view=net-9.0-pp).
+- **Large-Scale Matrix Manipulation**: SME is beneficial for workloads requiring extensive matrix computations, such as those found in the [Tensor SDK](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.tensors.tensor-1?view=net-9.0-pp).

+### Limitations

-SME is not of use in server scenarios due to it not being available on sever hardware.
+SME is currently not applicable to server scenarios, as it is not available on server-grade hardware.

 ## .NET Runtime design

-To add the SME support in .NET Runtime, there are lot of considerations that need to be evaluated, out of which the primary ones are:
+To add support for the Scalable Matrix Extension (SME) in the .NET Runtime, several key considerations need to be carefully evaluated.
+Below are the primary aspects that must be addressed:

-- Switch streaming state automatically
+1. Automatic Streaming State Switching
-- Runtime aspects
+2. Runtime Aspects
-  - Agnostic VL in code generator
+   - Agnostic Vector Length (VL) code generation
    - Exception Handling
    - Threads and SME state
    - NativeAOT and crossgen2 handling
-  - .NET <--> PInvoke/System calls
+   - .NET <--> PInvoke/system calls
-  - Debugger and Profiler
+   - Diagnostics - debugger and profiler
    - Testability
-- Surfacing `ZA` storage using .NET APIs, if there is a need (which is unlikely).
+3. Surfacing `ZA` storage using .NET APIs, if there is a need (which is unlikely).

 Let us walk through each of the above points in depth.

 ### Streaming state change

-As described above, C++ ACLE defines function atttributes like `arm_streaming` and `arm_streaming_compatible`.
-These attributes eases the compiler to decide if it needs to turn streaming mode ON or OFF.
-To support SME in .NET, we need to develop an ability to switch between streaming states, either automatically by the compiler itself or provide that control to the .NET developer.
-Let us go over some of the options we can make it happen and their pros and cons.
+To support the Scalable Matrix Extension (SME) in the .NET Runtime, we need to develop a mechanism for managing streaming state transitions.
+This can be done either automatically by the compiler or manually by giving control to the .NET developer.
+Below, we explore various approaches, along with their pros and cons.

 #### 1. MethodAttribute

-The first option to be considered would be to do something similar to what ACLE proposes for C++ code.
-Introduce a method attributes `[SME_Streaming]` and `[SME_Streaming_Compatible]` corresponding to `arm_streaming` and `arm_streaming_compatible` respectively.
+This approach mirrors the C++ ACLE design, introducing method attributes `[SME_Streaming]` and `[SME_Streaming_Compatible]` to indicate the expected streaming mode of a method.
+These attributes allow the code generator to insert appropriate streaming state change instructions.
 Having these method attributes, user can use them on methods that will have contain the code related to SME and streaming.

-The Code generator can inspect these attributes and accordingly add relevant streaming state change instructions at appropriate places in caller of such methods, if applicable.
-In below example, streaming state change is inserted in `Bar()` method for calling non-streaming `Baz()` method from it.
+In the example below, streaming state change instructions are inserted into the `Bar()` method when it calls the non-streaming `Baz()` method.

-The Code generator could also optimize the number of times it need to change between streaming states as seen in `Baz()`, a non-streaming method below.
-Instead of switching state twice, first for `Foo()` and then for `Bar()`, it would do it just once.
-Although note that this is not done today for C++ in Clang at the highest optimisation level.
+The code generator can also optimize the number of streaming state changes required.
+For instance, in the `Baz()` method (a non-streaming method), instead of switching states twice (once for `Foo()` and again for `Bar()`), the generator could consolidate these transitions into a single switch.
+However, it is worth noting that this optimization is not currently implemented at the highest optimization level in C++ compilers like Clang.

-A method that has `[SME_Streaming_Compatible]` will insert streaming state change instructions if the current state is not in the desired streaming state expected by the callee.
-In  `CompatMethod()`, we see the check that would be inserted by the code generator before calling `Foo()` or `Baz()`.
-Moreover, the caller of such methods do not have to add the streaming state change instructions before and after the call, because compatible methods will do it for them, as just described.
+When a method is annotated with `[SME_Streaming_Compatible]`, the code generator inserts streaming state change instructions only if the current state is not already in the desired streaming state expected by the callee.
+For example, in `CompatMethod()`, the code generator inserts checks before calling `Foo()` or `Baz()` to ensure the state is correct.
+Moreover, methods marked as streaming-compatible handle state transitions internally, meaning their callers do not need to add state change instructions before and after the call.

-Care has to be taken by the code generator while inlining streaming method in a non-streaming method and vice-versa.
-By adding required streaming state instructions at corresponding places, it should be possible to let inlining happen cross streaming method states.
-Lastly, while compiling streaming methods for target that does not have SME support, `throw PlatformNotSupportedException` can be inserted at the top of the method.

-With this model, all SME intrinsic APIs will be marked as `[SME_Streaming]` and all the SVE/SVE2 APIs that work in streaming mode too, will be marked as `[SME_Streaming_Compatible]`.
-Calling `[SME_Streaming_Compatible]` intrinsic APIs from a non-streaming methods, will not incur any streaming state change penalty and hence existing .NET libraries code, that use SVE APIs will not get impacted.

 ```c#
 [SME_Streaming]